East Lansdowne, Pennsylvania

-East Lansdowne is a borough in Delaware County, Pennsylvania, United States.
-The population was 2,668 at the 2010 census.
+East Lansdowne is a borough in Delaware County Pennsylvania, United States.
+The population was 2,714 at the 2020 census.

 Geography

 East Lansdowne is located at 39°56′39″N 75°15′37″W (39.944162, -75.260253).

-According to the United States Census Bureau, the borough has a total area of 0.206 sqmi, all of it land.
+According to the United States Census Bureau, the borough has a total area of 0.206 sqmi, all land.

-East Lansdowne is located about a half a mile west of Southwest Philadelphia and is surrounded by Upper Darby Township, namely the Stonehurst/Stonehurst Hills/69th Street and Fernwood neighborhoods.
+East Lansdowne is located about approximately one-half mile west of Southwest Philadelphia and is surrounded by Upper Darby Township, namely the Stonehurst/Stonehurst Hills/69th Street and Fernwood neighborhoods.
 Union Avenue to the west separates Lansdowne from Upper Darby, while the East Lansdowne border is near Hirst Avenue, leaving a one-block expanse of land that is part of Upper Darby Township.
 It is the former railroad track that gives East Lansdowne borough's western boundary that vaguely ovoid shape.

-The borough of Yeadon is south of the SEPTA Media/Elwyn Line Railroad tracks, about one block south of East Lansdowne.
+The borough of Yeadon is south of SEPTA's Media/Wawa Line railroad tracks, about one block south of East Lansdowne.

 Education

 William Penn School District serves East Lansdowne.
+The district was created in 1972.